Entity Matching using Large Language Models: Scenario 1: Zero-shot Prompting

 \section{Scenario 1: Zero-shot Prompting}

-In the first scenario, we analyze the impact of different prompt designs on the LLMs' entity matching performance.
-We further investigate the prompt sensitivity of the different models for the entity matching task and finally compare the LLMs' performance to the PLM baselines.
+In the first scenario, we analyze the impact of different prompt designs on the entity matching performance of the LLMs.
+We further investigate the prompt sensitivity of the different models for the entity matching task, and finally compare the performance of the LLMs to the PLM baselines.